The ultimate countries

 Start with regions you know

-Use Regional Focus mode to master one continent before moving to others.
-Most people find Europe or North America easiest to start with.
+Use Regional Focus to master one continent before moving on.
+Most people find Europe or North America the easiest place to start.

-Countries have distinctive shapes.
-Italy looks like a boot, Chile is long and thin.
-Also learn which countries border each other.
+Countries have distinctive outlines — Italy is a boot, Chile is long and thin.
+Learning which countries border each other locks them in.

 Use mnemonic devices